What is Brainspotting?

 When we experience an emotionally intense event, it may overwhelm us.
 If that overwhelm does not naturally resolve, the experience gets ‘stuck’ in the body (the central nervous system) leaving us overly-sensitive and overly-reactive.
 It can then often distort our sense of self.

 Brainspotting works with those stuck memories so they can resume being naturally processed and it seeks to repair and strengthen our sense of self.
 You will still have the memories and may still have present-day situations which are challenging, but when these emotional memories are processed, the memories or current stressors will not feel as overwhelming to your system.

 When is Brainspotting helpful?

 BSP is very intuitive and flexible method, so one could potentially use it for a variety of issues.
-In therapy, common applications would be for PTSD and trauma, anxiety, depression, emotional or relational distress, confusion or lack of clarity on an issue, chronic pain or disease, unresolved grief and loss, or other adjustment concerns.
+In therapy, common applications would be for PTSD and trauma, anxiety, and depression, though it is a very intuitive and flexible tool and can be utilized for a variety of issues.

 What are the risks of Brainspotting?

 Sometimes, clients will feel tired or have strong emotional responses in a brainspotting session.
 Because Brainspotting theorizes that we are connecting to subcortical parts of the brain, the processing that occurs during BSP sessions can continue for days after the session as your brain is working to rewire the connections.
 I work with clients to feel empowered by and prepared for their sessions so that potential strong feelings remain manageable.

 A few main reasons people choose BSP include:

 - Because BSP works through the body, clients can often work through very sensitive matters without having to “tell their story” or share material that makes them uncomfortable.